GURPS Supers School of Hard Knocks

-School of Hard Knocks is a 1989 role-playing game adventure for GURPS published by Steve Jackson Games.
+GURPS Supers School of Hard Knocks is an Superhero sourcebook for the GURPS (Generic Universal Role-Playing System), written by Aaron Allston, and published by Steve Jackson Games in 1989.

 Plot summary

 School of Hard Knocks is an adventure in which the superhero player characters must stop the super-powered teenagers that are causing trouble in town.

 Publication history

 School of Hard Knocks was written by Aaron Allston, with a cover by David Dorman, and illustrations by Doug Shuler, and was published by Steve Jackson Games in 1989 as a 32-page book.

 Reception

 Mike Jarvis reviewed School of Hard Knocks for Games International magazine, and gave it 3 stars out of 5, and stated that "I feel this could prove a little tricky for a beginner to handle.
 On the whole a reasonable effort, but be prepared for a little hard work."